-Prior to actually conducting your research, you’ll have to write a research proposal.
+Prior to conducting your research, you’ll have to write a research proposal.
 The course manual of the thesis instructs you on how to go about this.
 A series of short web lectures offers you assignments to help you with the task.
-Many students haver found these very helpful.
+Many students have found these very helpful.

 You must submit your research proposal to the secretariat for approval by the Board of Examiners.

 Every months students present the results of their research.
 You are very welcome to attend these presentations.

 At least ten